Alistair1231/Kittens-Game-automation-and-tools/README.md

 - trading fixed for less than 250 titan and less than 5 uranium
 - added auto titanium to alloy conversion
 - added concrete crafting while slab between 120000 and 90000
 - concrete crafting freezes page every time removed it for now...
+- readded concrete, tweaked alloy`so that it only crafts
+  when titanium >0.95 full, while also steel amount >  0.1 * maxCoal
+  so that there is always steel available
+- reworked kittens.js so that it now is a class, bc of that
+  now clearInterval does what it's supposed to, so readded stop button
 ```